Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

     Your browser does not support the video tag.
 </video>

-The simplest way to discover published AVM Terraform modules is to search the Terraform registry.
-As shown in the video above, use the following steps to locate a specific module in the Terraform registry.
+The simplest way to discover published AVM Terraform modules is to search the Terraform Registry.
+As shown in the video above, use the following steps to locate a specific module.

 - Use your web browser to go to the [HashiCorp Terraform Registry](https://registry.terraform.io/)
 - In the search bar at the top of the screen type **avm**.
 Optionally, append additional search terms to narrow the search results. (e.g., **avm keyvault** for AVM modules with keyvault in the name.)